jarum3/Final/readme.md

 - First bit = most-significant

+1. Number's square

+2. Necessary bits do display

+3. Print the number in binary

+4. Print in octal

+5. Print in hex

+6. Print in decimal

+7. Check if number is prime

+8. Check if number is a perfect square

+9. Check if number is even

 ## NECESSARY:

 ```c
 int square(int x) { if (x < 181) return x * x }